-Coalesce Research Group welcomes you to attend the “World Summit on Nurisng” on November 14-15, 2019 at San Francisco, USA.
-The theme of the Conference focusses on “Exploring the Recent Innovations in Nursing Education & Practice”.
-Nursing Conferences will spotlights on educational research & practice directed toward its impact on clinical outcomes through the series of Oral Talks, Poster Presentations, Workshops & Exhibitions by Industries, Academicians, Professors, Young Forum Researchers & Students.
+Coalesce Research Group welcomes you to attend the “World Conference on Nursing” on November 14-15, 2019 at San Francisco, USA.
+The theme of the Conference focusses on “Exploring the Recent Innovations in Nursing & its Practice”.
+Nursing Conferences will spotlight on educational research & practice directed toward its impact on clinical outcomes through the series of Oral Talks, Poster Presentations, Exhibitions Workshops & by Industries, Academicians, Professors, Young Forum Researchers & Students.

 The conference invites Directors of Association and Societies, Scientists, Nursing Professionals, Doctors, Nursing Lecturers, Nurses, Nurse Practitioners, Nursing Students and participants from leading Universities of Nursing, Pharmaceutical Industries, Healthcare Industries, Clinical Research Institutions and Diagnostic Companies to share their research experiences on all aspects of this rapidly expanding field and advancements in the field of Nursing Science.

 Nursing is the glue that holds a patient’s health care journey together.
 Across the entire patient experience, and wherever there is someone in need of care, nurses work tirelessly to identify and protect the needs of the individual.
 Beyond the time-honored reputation for compassion and dedication lies a highly specialized profession, which is constantly evolving to address the needs of society.
 From ensuring the most accurate diagnoses to the ongoing education of the public about critical health issues; nurses are indispensable in safeguarding public health.
 The Essential Nursing Skills: Compassion, Communication, Ethics, Critical Thinking, Attention to Detail Confidence, Adaptability, Stamina.